mliebelt/pgn-viewer/plan.md

 Scid used annotation 'D' for diagram, and when that is exported to PGN, this is converted to annotation $201.
 In the official documentation, this is not found, but could be used anyway.

-###### Comments (/)

-For comments, the following is needed:

-* Comment entry field.
-Text line or text editor.
-* How to do comments before?
-There are different possibilities to do that, like switching from end comment to begin comment and vice versae.
-* Different possiblities:
-  * Comments are created all the time (before and after)
-  * Then the position of the comments is known
-* Add additional example for comment that shows
-  * main line with all kind of comments
-  * variations with comments
-  * combinations of main line comments and variation comments

 #### Define functions for Editing (working)

 * chessboardjs provides in its example section the following (which should be used):